 - Partnership: features, Partnership Deed.

-- Admission of a partner – effect of admission of a partner on change in the profit-sharing ratio, treatment of goodwill (as per AS 26), treatment for revaluation of assets and reassessment of liabilities, treatment of reserves and accumulated profits, adjustment of capital accounts, and preparation of balance sheet.
+Admission of a partner – effect of admission of a partner on change in the profit-sharing ratio, treatment of goodwill, treatment for revaluation of assets and reassessment of liabilities, treatment of reserves, and accumulated profits.

 Download Android App:- Commerce School

 Unit-3 Accounting for Companies

 - Share and share capital: nature and types.